developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

 **Include -** used when referring to the insertion of an instance.
 For example “Each instance of a step included within a Transaction can include any number of groups.”

-**Managed Configuration Group -** one or more Actions or configuration settings that when sent to a device cause the device to behave or be configured in a certain way.
+**Managed Configuration Group -** a collection of one or more Actions or configuration settings that when sent to a device cause it to behave or be configured in a certain way.

 **Step -**(`capitalize in context?`) a single component of a Transaction.